| CONFUCIUSLife and Deeds

 so that I can devote fifty years to study Change, and I may

-Confucius' own family is rarely mentioned.
+be free from great mistakes."14 Confucius' own family is rarely mentioned.
 Tradition indicates

 he became an orphan at an early age and that his older brother